Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Ranking Lyndon Words in Time on Word RAM

 \begin{fact} Let $T(n)$ be the time necessary to compute the inverse of a power series $G(x)$ of degree $n$ modulo $x^n$, that is, the time to compute a power series $F(x)$ of degree $n$ such that $F(x)G(x) \equiv 1 \pmod{x^n}$.
 Then $T(n)$ satisfies:

 where $c>0$ is a constant and $M(n)$ is the time to multiply two polynomials of degree $n$ with coefficients of magnitude not exceeding the $n$-th coefficient of $F(x)$. \end{fact}

-For an efficient implementation of Fact~\ref{fct:reciprocal} we use an integer multiplication algorithm that works in linear time in the word-RAM model; see F\"urer~\cite{DBLP:conf/latin/Furer14a}.
+For an efficient implementation of \cref{fct:reciprocal}, we use an integer multiplication algorithm designed for the word RAM model; see F\"urer~\cite{DBLP:conf/latin/Furer14a}.

-\begin{lemma} Two polynomials of degree at most $n$ with coefficients of magnitude $\sigma^n$ can be multiplied in $\Oh(n^2 \log \sigma)$ time in the word-RAM model. \end{lemma} \begin{proof} Let $F(x)$ and $G(x)$ be the considered polynomials.
+\begin{lemma} Two polynomials of degree at most $n$ with coefficients of magnitude $\sigma^n$ can be multiplied in $\Oh(n^2 \log \sigma)$ time in the word RAM model. \end{lemma} \begin{proof} Let $F(x)$ and $G(x)$ be the considered polynomials.
 We encode them as integers $u$ and $v$ as follows.
 Both $u$ and $v$ are divided into $n$ chunks consisting of $n \log \sigma + \log n$ bits each.
-The $i$-th least significant chunk of $u$ (respectively $v$) holds the $i$-th coefficient of $F(x)$ (respectively $G(x)$) appended from the front by zeroes.
+The $i$-th least significant chunk of $u$ (respectively $v$) holds the $i$-th coefficient of $F(x)$ (respectively $G(x)$) prepended by zeroes.
 Then the corresponding chunks of $uv$ hold the coefficients of $F(x)G(x)$.
-Each number $u$, $v$ has length $\Oh(n^2 \log \sigma)$, therefore the product $uv$ can be computed in $\Oh(n^2 \log \sigma)$ time \cite{DBLP:conf/latin/Furer14a}. \mayqed\end{proof}
+Both numbers $u$ and $v$ have $\Oh(n^2 \log \sigma)$ bits.
+Therefore, the product $uv$ can be computed in $\Oh(n^2 \log \sigma)$ time \cite{DBLP:conf/latin/Furer14a}. \mayqed\end{proof}

-With the auxiliary Fact~\ref{fct:div} we obtain the following tool:
+With the auxiliary \cref{fct:div}, we obtain the following tool.